johnhany/awesome-list/README.md

 * [Folly](https://github.com/facebook/folly) - An open-source C++ library developed and used at Facebook.

+* [gflags](https://github.com/gflags/gflags) - Contains a C++ library that implements commandline flags processing.
+It includes built-in support for standard types such as string and the ability to define flags in the source file in which they are used.

+* [GoogleTest](https://github.com/google/googletest) - Google Testing and Mocking Framework.

+* [Catch2](https://github.com/catchorg/Catch2) - A modern, C++-native, test framework for unit-tests, TDD and BDD - using C++14, C++17 and later (C++11 support is in v2.x branch, and C++03 on the Catch1.x branch).

 * [Ninja](https://github.com/ninja-build/ninja) - A small build system with a focus on speed.

 * [Coost](https://github.com/idealvin/coost) - A tiny boost library in C++11.

+* [AsmJit](https://github.com/asmjit/asmjit) - A lightweight library for machine code generation written in C++ language.

 * [fmt](https://github.com/fmtlib/fmt) - A modern formatting library.